-This proxy, when properly executed, will be voted in the manner directed on the reverse side by the undersigned shareholder.
+This proxy, when properly executed, will be voted in the manner directed on the reverse side by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR the election of the named nominees as directors and FOR Proposal 2.

-PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+PLEASE MARK, SIGN, DA TE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.